System Design Space

 Key question: What can exhaust or disrupt the service?

-Threat example: Public API overwhelmed by bot traffic without rate limiting.
+Threat example: A public API is overwhelmed by bot traffic without rate limits.

-Controls: Rate limits, queueing, autoscaling bounds, circuit breakers, WAF.
+Controls: Rate limits, queues, autoscaling bounds, circuit breakers, and WAF.

 EElevation of Privilege

-Key question: How can an attacker gain higher privileges?
+Key question: How can an attacker gain broader permissions?

-Threat example: IDOR path escalating from user role to admin capabilities.
+Threat example: An IDOR path lets a user role reach administrator capabilities.

-Controls: Least privilege, hop-by-hop policy checks, permission boundaries, regular reviews.
+Controls: Least privilege, hop-by-hop policy checks, permission boundaries, and regular reviews.

 LLinkability